Paul Berg

 Paul Berg (June 30, 1926 – February 15, 2023) was an American biochemist and professor at Stanford University.

-He was the recipient of the Nobel Prize in Chemistry in 1980, along with Walter Gilbert and Frederick Sanger.
-The award recognized their contributions to basic research involving nucleic acids, especially recombinant DNA.
+He received the 1980 Nobel Prize in Chemistry "for his fundamental studies of the biochemistry of nucleic acids, with particular regard to recombinant-DNA".

 Berg received his undergraduate education at Penn State University, where he majored in biochemistry.
 He received his PhD in biochemistry from Case Western Reserve University in 1952.
 Berg worked as a professor at Washington University School of Medicine and Stanford University School of Medicine, in addition to serving as the director of the Beckman Center for Molecular and Genetic Medicine.

 In addition to the Nobel Prize, Berg was presented with the National Medal of Science in 1983 and the National Library of Medicine Medal in 1986.
 Berg was a member of the Board of Sponsors for the Bulletin of the Atomic Scientists.

 Early life and education

 Berg was born in Brooklyn, New York City.
 He was the son of a Russian Jewish immigrant couple, Sarah Brodsky, a homemaker, and Harry Berg, a clothing manufacturer.
 Berg graduated from Abraham Lincoln High School in 1943, received his Bachelor of Science degree in biochemistry from Penn State University in 1948 and PhD in biochemistry from Case Western Reserve University in 1952.
 He was a member of the Jewish fraternity, ΒΣΡ.